 From workshops and events featuring some of the nation’s finest musicians to numerous opportunities to participate and enjoy the sounds of the SWCC Ensembles and the Community Chorus, the Music Department at Southwest is a pleasure for all music lovers.

-For information about the Music Programs at SWCC contact:
+For more information about Music Programs at SWCC, or the Community Chorus and Children’s Choir, please contact:

-The Community Chorus begins practice each fall in September and is active in providing choral programs for holiday and special events in the Community throughout the year.
+The Community Chorus practice begins each fall in September and is active in providing choral programs for holidays and special events in the community throughout the year.
 Enroll in MUS 137, Chorus, a 1 credit class.

-The Chorus meets for practice beginning in September each Monday from 7-9 pm, Music Room, King Community Center
+The Chorus meets for practice beginning in September each Monday from 7-9 pm in Dickenson Hall.